Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 See Webhook delivery for the full schema, signing model, and retry behavior.

-What "auto-decide" means
+What "explicit decide" means

 When you don't decide